tonymamo/getpackup/src/pages/blog/2020-09-11-meet-the-team-tony-mamo.md

 **What motivates you to work hard?**

-Wanting to make a difference and the desire to help people (and myself) so we can all live happier healthier lives
+Wanting to make a difference and the desire to help people (and myself) so we can all live happier healthier lives.

 **Was the outdoor lifestyle something that you grew up in or was it discovered?**